swvanbuuren/pqthread-commms/README.md

 ## Pittfalls

-As illustrated in the previous section, worker class interfaces are accessed through the so-called `worker_refs` (as is provided in the module [`controllers`](pqthreads/controllers.py)).
+As illustrated in the previous section, worker class interfaces are accessed through the so-called `worker` references (as is provided in the module [`refs`](pqthreads/refs.py)).
 All interfaces are provided as weak references.
 As soon as the decorated function is exited, the weak references will invalidate and can't be used anymore.
 Therefore, it's recommended to decorate the function that encapsulates the whole python program in question.
 This assures that different parts of your own program run in different threads.

-The module [`controllers`](pqthreads/controllers.py) also comes with an object called `gui_refs` that stores weak references to the GUI objects.
+The module [`refs`](pqthreads/refs.py) also comes with an object called `gui` references that stores weak references to the GUI objects.
 These also will invalidate when the decorated function is exited.

-Finally, one should not access the `worker_refs` from the (main) GUI thread and also not access `gui_refs` from the worker thread.
+Finally, one should not access the `worker` references from the (main) GUI thread and also not access `gui` references from the worker thread.
 This can lead to trace errors and all sorts of undefined behavior. **You have been warned!**

 ## Design